 How to Dissolve Saffron to Make Saffron Rice

-To draw out an orange color and its even distribution throughout the dish, steep 4 to 5 saffron threads in a little of warm liquid for about 30 minutes before using.
-It can be preferably water, or stock, milk, or white wine.
+To draw out an orange color and its even distribution throughout the dish, steep 4 to 5 saffron threads in a warm liquid for about 30 minutes before using.
+It can be preferably water or stock, milk, or white wine.
 This process is known as blooming and will release its earthy, sweet, and floral taste.

 Tips for Success